-- Teachers should place groups together with materials for 15 minutes or less. - The smaller the group, the better.
+- If possible, teachers should consider grouping students together with materials for 15 minutes or less. - The smaller the group, the better.
 Groups should be limited to 4 students.
-If possible, break the class into sections where one half of the class is doing the investigation and the other half independent work (then switch). - Ensure that students wash hands or use hand sanitizer after touching shared materials. - If possible, shared equipment will be wiped down by staff members or students.
+If possible, break the class into sections where one half of the class is doing the investigation and the other half independent work (then switch). - Hand sanitizer is available to students and staff before and after using shared materials. - If possible, shared equipment will be wiped down by staff members or students.